 The Clarke Historical Museum’s mission is to interpret, preserve, and share the varied history of Northern California.
 The Clarke Historical Museum sits on the shores of Humboldt Bay, specifically Native American land that belongs to the Wiyot peoples.

 In the Wiyot language, the land is known as “Jaroujiji,” which means “where you sit and rest,” while Humboldt Bay is known as “Wigi” after a story about how it became a saltwater bay.

-The Clarke Historical Museum was founded by Cecile Clarke, a local history teacher.
-Clarke used to store all of her local historical items at the school, but when the school ran out of room for her collection, she sold her family’s ranch and bought the old Bank of Eureka building.
+Cecile Clarke, a local history teacher, founded the Clarke Historical Museum.
+Clarke used to store all her local historical items at the school, but when the school ran out of room for her collection, she sold her family’s ranch and bought the old Bank of Eureka building.

 This building became the Clarke Historical Museum.
 The museum then continued to grow with donations from other Eureka residents.

 The museum is an enjoyable experience for history buffs and curious children.
 Permanent exhibits include an extensive mineral collection, historic firearms, beautiful baskets, and a recreated Victorian room.